NdukaClara/crypto-etl/README.md

 Active SNS subscription (verify email to receive notifications).

-🧾 License
+## 🧾 License

-This project is open-source and provided under the MIT License.
+This project is publicly available for learning and demonstration purposes only.
+All rights are reserved — reuse, modification, or redistribution of any part of this codebase is **not permitted** without explicit permission from the author.

 ✨ Author’s Note